 At the flagship New York office, John Osborn is CEO with Greg Hahn as chief creative officer.
 Kirsten Flanik was promoted to president in May 2016.
-Other senior managers include Kirsten Flanix (president), Crystal Rix (chief strategy officer) and Tara DeVeaux (chief marketing officer).
-Tonise Paul is president & CEO of Energy BBDO in Chicago, with Sam Bergen & Andres Ordonez as ECDs.
-BBDO Atlanta is led by managing director Peter Bunarek, with Doug Walker leading the AT&T account.
+Other senior managers include Crystal Rix (chief strategy officer) and Tara DeVeaux (chief marketing officer).
+Tonise Paul is president & CEO of Energy BBDO in Chicago, with Andres Ordonez as CCO.
+BBDO Atlanta is led by managing director Peter Bunarek.
 Robin Fitzgerald became chief creative officer in 2016, the first female creative chief at a US BBDO agency.
 Jim Lesser is CEO, San Francisco with Matt Miller & Steve Rutter as CEDs.

 Regional chiefs include Chris Thomas (chief executive, BBDO Americas), St John Walshe (managing director, Europe), Jean-Paul Burge (CEO, Asia) and Dani Richa (CEO, Middle East & Africa).